decaf-dev/obsidian-dataloom/README.md

 Find detailed documentation at [dataloom.xyz](https://dataloom.xyz)

 DataLoom is an [Obsidian.md](https://obsidian.md/) plugin for desktop and mobile.
-A dashboard is a higher-level view that allows you to tag, sort, and display feeds from your notes.
-DataLoom is inspired by [Notion.so](https://www.notion.so/).
+DataLoom allows you to weave together data from diverse sources into a cohesive table view.

 Support development